-It’s a difficult decision to get married in a foreign country, I didn’t know any close friends who had.
+It’s a difficult decision to get married in a foreign country, I didn’t know any close friends.
 Internet research offered up little help and visits to travel agents left us with very limited choices in terms of hotels and options for how our day would be.
-It was a one package fits all approach with little room for manoeuvre.
+It was one package fits all approach with little room for manoeuvre.

 We knew we wanted to get married in Turkey having holidayed there for the last 5 years, it had become very special to us.
 Having visited numerous hotels we had built up a list of what we needed from the hotel and hadn’t quite found one that had everything.
 Having returned from our latest visit in May 2014 from a hotel which we thought was ‘the one’ we came home disappointed and unsure of what to do and quickly running out of time as we had pencilled in the date for September 2015.